leopoldavezac/git_analytics/README.md

 ----

-Git Analytics is a tool for assesing a codebase perinity & understand team dynamics in minutes using just the git log.
+Git Analytics is a tool for assesing a codebase perinity & understanding team dynamics in minutes using just the git log.

 What you can do with this tool :